vernfongchao/MDP/README.md

 # Medical Dashboard Portal(MDP)
-[MDP](https://mdp.onrender.com/) is a portal created for Hospital staff use.
+[MDP](https://mdp.onrender.com/) is a portal created for hospital staff use.
 This app was tailored for ease of use and access for important hospital information consisting of patient and report information.

 ## Wiki